FAQs

 All of them.
 Wesleyan gets many cultural Jews as well as Jews who come from day schools and Hebrew high schools.

-Many of our students have been active in Nifty, Young Judea, USY, HaBonim, Camp Ramah, No’ar Hadash, HaShomer, and others.
+Many of our students have been active in NFTY, Young Judea, USY, HaBonim, Camp Ramah, No’ar Hadash, HaShomer, and others.
 Every year, we have students who join us after spending a semester or year studying in Israel.

 In addition, Wesleyan has a number of students who are exploring Judaism at their own pace and in their own way.
 Our community is welcoming and supportive of Jews of any and all backgrounds.